ror-community/curation_ops/README.md

 # Creating the relationships file.

 The relationships file can be created using [create_relationships.py](https://github.com/ror-community/curation_scripts/tree/main/create_relationships).
-It does not take inputs, but does require the personal access token, like the above.
+To identify related records as being in the release versus production, this script requires as input a CSV the issue URL in a column labeled "html_url", the ROR ID in a column labeled "ror_id", and the name of organization in a column labeled "name."
+By default, the CSV output by [get_update_records.py](https://github.com/ror-community/curation_scripts/tree/main/automate_record_updates is formatted like this.
+For the new records metadata file output by [get_new_records.py](https://github.com/ror-community/curation_scripts/tree/main/automate_new_records), the ROR IDs for the new records must be reconciled with the file and added to it.

 # JSON Checks